phaggio/react-portfolio/README.md

 ## Overview

-This is my profile page, where you can learn more about my background, projects, hobbies, and contact info.
+This is my portfolio page, where you can see the projects I've worked on.

 ## Technologies

-* HTML
-* CSS
-* Javascript
+* JavaScript
 * React
+* Node.js
-* Bootstrap CSS framework
+* Bootstrap
 * Font Awesome toolkit
-* Node.js

 ## Features

 * Mobile friendly and responsive layout
-* Project data (name, description, links, etc.) and about me data (about me, background, hobbies, skills) are stored in separate JSON files for easy update
+* Project data (name, description, URL, etc.) are stored in JSON for easy update.